The configuration and behavior of critical notifications differ between iOS and Android.

 For CarPlay users, it's also worth mentioning that critical notifications are the only ones that can appear on the car's built-in display, making them very useful if you want to know when something critical happens while you're driving.

-For Android these notifications are designed to show up on the phone immediately.
-By default they do not override Do Not Disturb settings, if you would like to override this you will need to use notification channels.
+By default they also do not override Do Not Disturb settings, if you would like to override this you will need to use notification channels.

 You can also force the notification to play from the alarm stream so it will make the device ring even if on vibrate/silent ringer mode.
 Users on Android 7 and below can still use the